void

 Svět zvířat,1.10.1909

 Velké Meziříčí is mentioned by Švejk when talking with Rechnungsfeldwebel Vaněk during the march from Sanok to Tyrawa Wołoska.
-He had participated in manoeuvres there.
+He had taken part in manoeuvres there.

 Background

 Velké Meziříčí is a town in the Vysočina region of Czechia.
-It is located in the Moravian part of the region, east of Jihlava in the direction of Brno.
+It is located in the Moravian part of the region, east of Jihlava towards Brno.

-There is no doubt that Švejk refers to the large Imperial manoeuvres there in 1909[a], an event that even Svět zvířat mentioned during the period Hašek edited the magazine.
-It even printed a photo showing Kaiser Franz Joseph I. and Kaiser Wilhelm II. on horseback at the exercise.
-It took place from 8 to 11 September 1909.
+There is no doubt that Švejk refers to the Kaisermanövern Imperial manoeuvres there in 1909[a], an event that Svět zvířat mentioned during the period Hašek edited the magazine[a].
+Even a photo showing Emperor Franz Joseph I and Emperor Wilhelm II on horseback was printed.
+The manoeuvres took place from 8 to 11 September 1909.

 Quote(s) from the novel